liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
-My main research interest is the study of human-human and human-technology interaction, combining qualitative approaches to the study of talk-in-interaction (conversation analysis and ethnomethodology) and speech technology (system design, dialog management, NLP and ASR for voice assistants).
-My current work focuses on developing <a href="https://liesenf.github.io/talking-chinese-characters">skills for voice bots</a> and the development of tools that enable <a href="https://liesenf.github.io/beyond-words-asr"> better conversation design</a>.
+My main research interest is the study of human-human and human-technology interaction, bridging qualitative approaches to the study of talk-in-interaction (conversation analysis and ethnomethodology) and speech technology (system design, dialog management, NLP and ASR for voice assistants).
+My current work focuses on developing <a href="https://liesenf.github.io/talking-chinese-characters">voice bots</a> and the development of tools that enable <a href="https://liesenf.github.io/beyond-words-asr">conversation design</a>.
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia, built a video corpus of Malaysian Cantonese, and worked on the development of cognitive grammars and framenets for language technology. <br />

 I also work as a conversation design consultant in the Greater Bay Area and currently write a book on networked human-technology interaction.<br />